Self-Help for Independence from Problem Gambling and Gambling Addiction

 Compulsive gambling and pathological gambling are growing problems in the United States.
 Casinos, lotteries, and the availability of bookies are easier, faster, and more widespread.
 Internet gambling impact reaches far and wide.
 The good news is that Cognitive Behavior Therapy (CBT) based Professional Treatment and Self-Help models such as SMART Recovery (Self-Management and Recovery Training) can be very helpful for gaining independence from addictions, including problem gambling.

 Change your thinking, change your gambling problem

-SMART Recovery is an abstinence based, self-reliance model for addiction recovery.
+SMART Recovery is an abstinence oriented, self-reliance model for addiction recovery.
 It is founded on the idea that people generally feel and behave the way they think, with thinking being the one thing over which humans have the most control.
 Therefore, with determination and persistence, people can change the way they feel and behave by changing their thinking.
 The mission of SMART Recovery is to assist individuals with their desire to gain independence from addictions in general through a change in their thinking about activities such as problem gambling, the common theme in addictive behavior being “irrational beliefs” (iBs).

 What do addictions have in common?

 I have facilitated SMART Recovery meetings attended by individuals desiring to gain independence from various problematic behaviors involving alcohol and other drugs, eating disorders and problem gambling.
 Some people have expressed concern they could not relate to the other issues only to find, as the meeting progressed, there was indeed common ground, resulting in similar emotional distress.
 Anxiety, depression, anger, guilt and shame are common “unhealthy emotions” experienced by people addicted to one or more substances and or activities.

 How do you change your thinking about gambling?